 Lymphomas can be lethal if they migrate from the initially affected area to other parts of the body in the lymphatic system or through the blood.
 Effective diagnostic workup may discover visible evidence of disease or symptoms at locations distant from the original site.

-Optimal treatment often involves chemotherapy, and radiation therapy is frequently used to treat involved or bulky sites, often using large fields of treatment to cover multiple lymph node bearing regions.
-Although the effective doses are low and can usually be given in 3 to 4 weeks, sometimes large volumes of lung or small intestine can be at risk for damage.
+Optimal treatment often involves chemotherapy, and radiation therapy is frequently used to treat involved or bulky sites, often using large fields of treatment to cover multiple lymph-node-bearing regions.
+Although the doses required for an excellent outcome are low and can usually be given in 3 to 4 weeks, sometimes large volumes of lung or small intestine can be at risk for damage.
 Tomotherapy can do a good job of limiting dosage to these normal structures, and by using CT image guidance, the uncertainty of reproducing treatment positioning for large fields of treatment can be reduced.

 Information Request Form